mstoeckl/detmaps/README.md

   - Algorithm 1 has light typos: `φ(q_start)` should be `φ(x_{q_start})`, and
     `(k+2)2^j < φ(x_q)` should be `(k+2)2^j ≤ φ(x_q)`
   - Algorithm 1 in the paper does not record the trailing leaf set
+- Multiply-shift hashing (Raman95):
+  - Directly using the multiply-shift hash with an `O(n^2)` output size table is very fast for small input sizes, but the large table size renders the design impractical.
+However, if one has many small hash tables, the size overhead may not be a problem, because the hash tables resulting from this design are sparse and one might be able to place multiple such tables overlapping in a memory region, using different base offsets for the tables.